Roasted Pumpkin Apple Soup

 - Preheat the oven to 375 degrees and set out a large rimmed baking sheet.

-- Cut the apples in half lengthwise and scoop out the core with a melon baller and remove any excess core from the top or bottom.
+- Cut the apples in half lengthwise and scoop out the core with a melon baller and remove any excess core from the top or bottom.3 Granny Smith apples

 - Brush 1 tablespoon of olive oil over the cut sides of the pumpkin and apples and place cut side down on the rimmed baking sheet.
-Bake for 40 minutes to 1 hour depending on the size of your pumpkin.
+Bake at 400 degrees for 30-40 minutes or until the pumpkin is tender, depending on the size of your pumpkin.
+Check for doneness after 30 minutes and remove the apples if they become tender before the pumpkin.2 tablespoons extra virgin olive oil

-- If very tender, the skin should slip right off, or scoop the flesh from the pumpkin and remove the peel from the apples.
-You’ll have about 4 cups of pumpkin purée and 1 cup of apple.
+- Scoop the flesh from the pumpkin and remove the peel from the apples.
+You'll have roughly 4 1/2 cups of pumpkin purée and 1 cup of apple.

 - Heat the remaining tablespoon of olive oil in a soup pot or dutch oven.
 Add the onion and carrot and cook for 5-7 minutes or until tender.
-Add the garlic, sage and ginger and cook 30 seconds longer.
+Add the garlic, sage and ginger and cook 30 seconds longer.1 yellow onion, 1 large carrot, 3 cloves garlic, 2 tablespoons chopped fresh sage, 2 teaspoons ground ginger

 - Place 2 cups of the vegetable stock in the blender followed by the onion mixture and half of the puréed apples and pumpkin.
-Process until smooth, pour into the soup pot, and repeat with the remaining stock and purée.
+Process until smooth, pour into the soup pot, and repeat with the remaining stock and purée.4-6 cups vegetable stock

 Notes

-- Nutrition information does include added salt or optional garnishes.
+- Nutrition information does not include optional garnishes.

 Nutrition